payamesfandiari/art_value_prediction/README.md

 Instead of using One Hot Encoding techniques to transform the data, since we are dealing with Tree based model, I used factorizing transformation where for every unique value in a column, I assigned an integer.
 This information is saved in the Feature Transformer to be used later.

+## What if I had more time ?
+The first thing I do if I had more time is to gather more data specifically about the actual pieces (For example the picture of the painting) this will help to create a profile (using Convolutional Neural Net) for different art piece.
+I would also create a model for every artist separately.
+The data did not have any information about the auction itself which could be very helpful.
+Unfortunately, I did not had the time to investigate Neural nets specifically Autoencoders and RNNs.
+I have a feeling that by tracking each individual art piece as they get purchased and later sold, we can create a fine grain profile for each individual piece which will be useful to look at.

+Another important and interesting problem that I encounter was that none of the simpler linear models worked which is usually a bit odd.
+This means that the predictive power of the features was not enough for the model to be able to extract any linear interaction.
+I think this would be something to further investigate and understand.

 ## Deliverables
 * `Final Experiments` notebook, contains all the steps I ran to get the trained models.
 It also contains the answer to a subset of questions below.